Simultaneous Estimation and Group Identification for Network Vector Autoregressive Model with Heterogeneous Nodes

 \begin{footnotetext}[1]{Xuening Zhu is supported by the National Natural Science Foundation of China (nos.
-72222009, 71991472, 11901105, U1811461).
-Jianqing Fan's research is supported by NSFC grant 71991471.
-Xuening Zhu and Ganggang Xu are joint first authors.
-Jianqing Fan are the corresponding authors.} \end{footnotetext}
+71991470, 72222009, 71991471, 71991472).
+Xuening Zhu and Ganggang Xu are joint first authors, and Jianqing Fan is the corresponding author.} \end{footnotetext}

 \begin{singlespace}